Reservoir sampling: Algorithm A-ExpJ

 This algorithm follows the same mathematical properties that are used in A-Res, but instead of calculating the key for each item and checking whether that item should be inserted or not, it calculates an exponential jump to the next item which will be inserted.
 This avoids having to create random variates for each item, which may be expensive.
 The number of random variates required is reduced from $O(n)$ to $O(k \log (n/k))$ in expectation, where $k$ is the reservoir size, and $n$ is the number of items in the stream.

 Algorithm A-Chao

+Warning: the following description is wrong, see Chao's original paper and the discussion here.